GabrielOnDelphi/Delphi-LightSaber/README.md

 The library uses modern packaging techniques and its nicely split into layers and grouped under a master file "LightSaber.groupproj".
 By the grace of the $(Auto) compiler directive, the madness of "one package per Delphi version" is gone now.
-{If you use an older Delphi edition that does not support the $(Auto) directive, just delete it and recompile.}
+(If you use an older Delphi edition that does not support the $(Auto) directive, just delete it and recompile.)

 **Road Map**